vylim05/vylim05.github.io/_pages/about.md

 ## Experience

-I have had prior knowledge in programming in C++, Java, and Python, with my most familiar programming language, Java.

-I have used Java through GitHub, Eclipse IDE, Command Prompt, etc.
+Regarding programming languages, I have coded with Java, Python, JavaScript, C++, TypeScript, and Dart.

+I have also attended multiple hackathons such as TreeHacks at Stanford University and TartanHacks at Carnegie Mellon University.

+With that, I also have worked fullstack but have a love and appreciation for frontend developing.